pawanpaudel93/ao-deploy/README.md

-  --retry-delay [delay]         Delay between retries in milliseconds. (default: 3000) --minify                      Reduce the size of the contract before deployment. (default: false) --on-boot                     Load contract when process is spawned. (default: false) -h, --help                    display help for command
+  --retry-delay [delay]         Delay between retries in milliseconds. (default: 3000) --minify                      Reduce the size of the contract before deployment. (default: false) --on-boot                     Load contract when process is spawned. (default: false) --blueprints [blueprints...]
+Blueprints to use for the contract.
+  -h, --help                    display help for command
 ```